ibexa/documentation-developer/docs/administration/admin_panel/admin_panel.md

 ---
-description: Ibexa DXP back office contains managements options for permissions, users, languages, content types, as well as system information.
+description: Ibexa DXP back office contains managements options for permissions, users, languages, content types, and system information.
 page_type: landing_page
 ---

 # Admin panel

 Once you set up your environment you can start your work as an administrator.
-Your most useful tools can be found in **Admin Panel**.
+Your most functional tools can be found in **Admin Panel**.

 To access Admin Panel, click the icon: ![Admin Panel Icon](admin_panel_icon.png){.inline-image}.